jklust/gamdpy/README.md

 Classes implementing interactions that can be applied to particles in the system:
 - class PairPotential (stores potential parameters and the neighbour list to use (class NbList)
 - fixed interactions (interactions known beforehand):
-  - bonds (angles, dihedrals to be implemented)
+  - bonds, angles, and dihedrals
   - planar interactions: smooth walls, gravity, electric fields, ...
-  - point interactions, e.g., tethering (to be implemented)
+  - point interactions, e.g., tethering

 An interaction is responsible for keeping any internal datastructures up to date (in particular: class PairPotential is responsible for keeping its neighbor-list (class NbList up to date).

 ### 4. Runtime actions
 Classes implementing actions on the configuration which are not related to the interactions or the integration of the equation of motion.
 These classes include momentum reset and savers.
-- class MomentumReset
 - class ConfigurationSaver
 - class ScalarSaver
+- class MomentumReset

 ### 5. Simulation
 This class takes a Configuration, an Integrator, a (list of) Interaction(s) and a list of Runtime actions and sets up a simulation.
 Performing simulation is done by a method of this class.

 ### 6. Evaluator
-Takes a Configuration and a (list of) Interaction(s), and evaluates properties.
+Takes a Configuration and a (list of) Interaction(s), and evaluates properties and assign them to the appropiate fields in the configuration.

 # Info for developers